 For new students who have enrolled:

 2. Complete this form in order to successfully be registered as a McKay Scholar at North Broward Prep.
-For students who plan on attending North Broward Prep at the beginning of the fall, you must submit our form prior to the August 2nd enrollment deadline the McKay Scholarship program requires.

 4. The Office of Admissions will be in touch with you once you have completed the form to request additional information necessary to successfully register your child as a McKay Scholar at North Broward Prep.